INTERNATIONAL WOMEN’S DAY

 We provide a central platform for all cultural and arts groups on the peninsula and beyond to enable them to promote their craft.

-We run a Facebook page and a website to help advertise our events, we organise venues and facilitate individuals and groups to meet up and hopefully collaborate on projects.
+We run a Facebook and Instagram page and a website to help advertise our events, we organise venues and facilitate individuals and groups to meet up and hopefully collaborate on projects.
 We also provide funding through Fingal C.C. and our own fundraising efforts.

 We also provide insurance for the various amateur groups when they display at Bleeding Pig Cultural Festival events.